Eije1/Oloche-AI-Cardiologist-ECG-Arrhythmia-Classifier/README.md

 ## How to use this work

-1.  **Access Demo:** Visit the [Hugging Face Space](https://huggingface.co/spaces/eijeoloche1/ECG_Arrhythmia_Classification)
+-  **Access Demo:** Visit the [Hugging Face Space](https://huggingface.co/spaces/eijeoloche1/ECG_Arrhythmia_Classification)
-2.  **Input Data:** Provide 180 comma-separated numerical values representing a single ECG heartbeat
+-  **Input Data:** Provide 180 comma-separated numerical values representing a single ECG heartbeat
-3.  **Analyze:** Click "Analyze ECG" or press Enter
+-  **Analyze:** Click "Analyze ECG" or press Enter
-4.  **Interpret Results:** Review prediction, confidence score, probability distribution, and signal visualization
+-  **Interpret Results:** Review prediction, confidence score, probability distribution, and signal visualization

   Dependencies: torch>=2.0.0, gradio>=4.0.0, numpy>=1.21.0, scikit-learn>=1.0.0, matplotlib>=3.5.0

 ## Disclaimer
 This tool is a prototype for research and demonstration purposes only.
-It is NOT a certified medical device.
+- It is NOT a certified medical device
-Not for diagnostic use - always consult qualified healthcare professionals Predictions are computational opinions, not definitive diagnoses Author assumes no liability for any use or misuse of this application
+- Not for diagnostic use and as such always consult qualified healthcare professional
+- Predictions are computational opinions, not definitive diagnose
+- Author assumes no liability for any use or misuse of this application

 ## Researcher
 Eije, Oloche Celestine